ghir-hak/tb_website_Frontend/README.md

 ### Step 2: Create and Build Your Application

 Initialize a new project through the console interface and configure your first serverless function.
+Leverage Tau's AI-assisted development tools to streamline your workflow.
 Commit and push your changes to automatically trigger the build pipeline, which compiles your WebAssembly function and prepares it for deployment across the distributed network.

 <div align="center">
   <img src="images/gifs/newproject.gif" width="32%" style="border-radius: 15px; margin: 5px;">